 Preparation

-Recipe 1 – mint chutney for snacks & chaats
+Recipe 1 – Mint Chutney for Kebabs & Snacks

-- Mix well and adjust salt, chili and lemon juice as needed.
-Serve with kebabs.
+- Mix well and adjust salt, chili and sprinkle lemon juice if required.ย Serve with kebabs, snacks & sandwiches.

 - If using chana dal and urad dal dry roast them until golden in a pan.
 Add cumin seeds and roast lightly.
 Turn off and cool.